muhammadsanaullah/Signal-Detection-Theory/README.md

 # Signal-Detection-Theory
 A working MATLAB model to implement SDT that works to optimally detect a signal using purely statistical methods.

+This project will mostly concern the use of signal detection theory to analyze data generated in psychophysical and hypothetical neurophysiological experiments.
+Signal Detection Theory (SDT) represents a way to optimally detect a signal in purely statistical terms without decision or cognitive processes.
+For this project we illustrate the application of SDT in the Psychophysics experiment done previously i.e., reporting the presence or absence of a faint, barely visible dot of light.
+Here, in addition to the threshold, which is determined by the physical properties of the stimuli and the physiological properties of the biological substrate, there are cognitive considerations.
+In particular, observers have a criterion by which they judge (and report) whether or not a signal was present.
+This criterion can be made sense of a distinguishing factor between two different types of data observations; in this case, the dot being absent or present.
+Such a measure allows to understand the intrinsic and “hidden” weights that drive certain neurons to act the way they do.
+SDT helps provide some statistical measure to this understanding through different means of mathematical and probabilistic modelling explained with the experiment model below.

+For this experiment model we repeat the experiment from the Psychophysics chapter: detecting a faint stimulus in the dark.
+The method of constant stimuli will be adopted in which the participant will observe a dark screen and determine whether he sees the stimulus or not.
+The brightness level of the stimulus helps determine the threshold at which the participant can distinguish between being able to see the stimulus or not.
+If the participant correctly identifies the presence of the stimulus when it is present it will be recorded as a “hit”, otherwise it is recorded as a “miss”.
+The participant answers if stimulus is present or absent and then answers a level of certainty that provides a quantifiable measure of his assurance or confidence in his answers.
+This certainty and the frequency of correct answers are plotted for two distributions: hits and misses, together these form to serve the purpose of our signal detection analysis